Toyotomi Hideyoshi: Character and policy analysis

 Described as a "hitotarashi" (a person with natural charisma or a master charmer), Hideyoshi was skilled at winning people over and mastering human psychology.
 This resulted in favorable views from both his superiors and his subordinates, and for some opposing warlords to open up to him and agree to surrender after meeting him in person.
 According to Japanese historian Watanabe Daimon, Hideyoshi had a deep inferiority complex which influenced his behavior after he became regent, as he often toyed with or pranked his vassals.
 This behavior may have stemmed from his humble origin and experiences during Nobunaga's lifetime, such as not being permitted to ride alongside other generals who hailed from samurai class and being required to dismount before bowing.

 Religious policy

-In 1587, Hideyoshi banished Christian missionaries from Kyūshū, either to exert greater control over the Kirishitan daimyō or to prohibit human trafficking.
+In 1587, while trying to establish control in some parts of Kyushu, Hideyoshi encountered Buddhist temples that had been sacked by Catholic forces attempting to forcibly convert the island.
+In response, he issued the Bateren Edict (Note: Bateren is derived from the Latin patrem, which means father in the accusative case, or the Portuguese word padre) on June 19, 1587, which ordered the expulsion of Christian missionaries from Japan.
+Promulgated during Hideyoshi's campaign to unify Kyushu, the edict was a response to several perceived threats posed by Christianity, to exert greater control over the Kirishitan daimyō or to prohibit human trafficking.
 Around that time, at least 50,000 Japanese people were sold overseas as slaves, mainly by Portuguese merchants.
-This stance was further shown in Hideyoshi's letter sent in 25 July 1590 to Alessandro Valignano, which content are similar the contents of a letter he sent to the ruler of Joseon.
+This stance was further shown in Hideyoshi's letter sent in 25 July 1590 to Alessandro Valignano, the contents of which are similar to that of a letter he sent to the ruler of Joseon.
 In those letters, Hideyoshi expressed his unique religious view that Indian Buddhism, Chinese Confucianism, and Japanese Shinto are fundamentally one unit, while also warned that he would no longer tolerate the propagation of Christianity ("evil religion" in Hideyoshi's letter), and he would no longer allow Christian missionaries to enter the country, albeit he still allowed merchants from Europe (Nanban) to enter and trade.